 Uber and Lyft Insurance Coverage Varies Within the App

-First, let me explain the basics.
-Bodily Injury (BI) coverage is a form of liability coverage.
-It protects people who are responsible for causing injuries to others by compensating those injured people up to the agreed upon limit of insurance.
+Bodily Injury (BI) coverage protects people who are responsible for causing injuries to others by compensating those injured people up to the agreed upon limit of insurance.
 It also provides a legal defense team in the event of a lawsuit.

 Uninsured/Underinsured Motorist (UM) coverage protects people injured by someone else who does not have any (or does not have enough) Bodily Injury coverage to compensate them for the harm caused.

 Whether you are a passenger, cyclist, pedestrian, or victim in another vehicle, this does not mean you are out of luck.
-Uber and Lyft each carry $1,000,000 in Bodily Injury coverage and in Uninsured Motorist coverage, but this coverage is only in effect while the driver is engaged in a ride (on his or her way to pick up a fare, or delivering that fare to their destination).
-Florida case law has established that passengers are only entitled to BI or UM benefits from a negligent driver’s policy, and cannot get both benefits from the same policy when there is valid liability exclusion in the insurance policy documents.
-The logic behind that is that when a policy provides Bodily Injury coverage for a vehicle, it cannot be deemed to be “uninsured or underinsured” by the same policy to have the effect of entitlement to UM.
+Uber and Lyft each carry Bodily Injury coverage but this coverage is generally only in effect while the driver is engaged in a ride (on his or her way to pick up a fare, or delivering that fare to their destination).

-If the application is off, meaning there are no fares currently in the vehicle and the driver is not searching for a new fare, the driver’s personal insurance policy is in effect.
+If the application is off, meaning there are no fares currently in the vehicle and the driver is not searching for a new fare, the driver’s personal insurance policy is likely in effect.
 Florida law only requires drivers of personal automobiles to carry $10,000 in PIP and $10,000 in property damage coverage.
-That means, PIP coverage is back on the table for the driver as well as for passengers, pedestrians, cyclists involved in a collision and do not possess their own PIP, but there may not necessarily be any bodily injury coverage or uninsured motorist coverage at all.
+That means there may not necessarily be any bodily injury coverage at all.

 Example of a Car Crash Caused By an Uber Driver